thomaskummer/TestBenchSensorRealTimePlot/README.md

 The output should be: "Successfully read every sensor" and a time.
 If you got an error check all connection.
 Proceed only if the sensors are working.

-## Connect your laptop and the Raspberry
+## Step 4: Connect your laptop and the Raspberry
 Connect the Raspberry over ethernet to the Network switch and the Network switch to your laptop.